Are Computers Already Smarter Than Humans?

 All of this is likely coming sooner than later, believes Grohol.
 “Once we've cracked the neurocode that runs our brains, I believe we could replicate that structure and function artificially, so we could truly create artificial life with artificial intelligence,” he says.
 “I could definitely see that happening within the next century.

 Some people, such as computer scientist Ray Kurzweil and Tesla co-founder Elon Musk, have warned against the potential dangers of A.I., envisioning a Terminator-type future in which machines have run amok.
 We certainly need to keep a handle on artificial intelligence so that we control the machines rather than the other way around.
-But the question seems less one of Hollywood-style "evil" machines rising up to exterminate puny humans, than of alignment: how do we ensure that the imperatives of machine intelligence that may eventually be utterly beyond our comprehension remains fully aligned with our own?
+But the question seems less one of Hollywood-style "evil" machines rising up to exterminate puny humans, than of alignment: how do we ensure that machine intelligence that may eventually be utterly beyond our comprehension remains fully aligned with our own?

 Some of that's rethinking how we approach these questions.
 Rather than obsessing over who’s smarter or irrationally fearing the technology, we need to remember that computers and machines are designed to improve our lives, just as IBM’s Watson computer is helping us in the fight against deadly diseases.
 The trick, as computers become better and better at these and any number of other tasks, is ensuring that "helping us" remains their prime directive.